Forest School

 Session 5 - Christmas

-This session was our last Forest school of the term, so our theme had a festive feel.
+This was the last Forest School of the term, so our theme had a festive feel.
 After our usual song and fire circle games, we played Hunt the Christmas Cones which were hidden all around our Forest School area.
-The children listened to the story of Stick Man and his adventures, as he tries to get back to his family after being mistaken for a sword, a boomerang, a bat, a flag mast and many other items.
+The children listened to the story of the Stick Man and his adventures, as he tries to get back to his family after being mistaken for a sword, a boomerang, a bat, a flag mast and many other items.
 Eventually Santa helps reunite Stick Man with his family in time for Christmas.
-Due to the cold and wind we went back inside for our drink and snack and enjoyed a lovely treat of hot chocolate (or vegan equivalent) and gingerbread men.
-The children then chose a suitable stick to make their own stick man.
-They used pipe cleaners and twigs as arms and acrylic pens to draw faces.
+Being a core book in nursery, the children knew the story well and were able to join in with the repetition and predict the rhyming words.
+After story time, we enjoyed a lovely treat of hot chocolate and gingerbread men for our drink and snack.
+The children then created their own stick man using sticks, pipe cleaners as arms and legs and acrylic pens to draw faces.

 Session 4 - Autumn